yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 In addition, we provide the code base of data processing and baseline model implementation for researchers to fast reproduce our previous work and accelerate solar forecasting research.

-The benchmark data is available at `xxxxx` and the raw data is deposit separately by each year given its large size.
-The 2017 raw data is available at `xxxxx` and the links to 2018 and 2019 data can be found in the "Related items" elsewhere on the same web page.
+The benchmark data is available at https://purl.stanford.edu/dj417rh1007 and the raw data is deposit separately by each year given its large size.
+The 2017 raw data is available at https://purl.stanford.edu/sm043zf7254 and the links to 2018 and 2019 data can be found in the "Related items" elsewhere on the same web page.
 The data files are summarized below.

 | File | Type | Description |
 | ------------- | ------------- | ------------- |